Walk and Roll School Challenge

 By the end of the week, the schools with the highest participation rates (highest percentage of their total student population) will win one of four prizes.

-- $1,000 for the PAC to use towards an active transportation initiative
+- Montroyal Elementary — $1,000 for their PAC to use towards an active transportation initiative

-- $500 each for their PACs to use towards an active transportation initiative
+- Eastview Elementary — $500 for their PAC to use towards an active transportation initiative

 Why an active transportation challenge?